mehdi-kve/DesignPatterns/README.md

 # DesignPatterns
-All Answers to Mosh Design Patterns' exercises. written in C#;
+All Answers to Mosh Design Patterns' exercises written in C#;